 When planning your vacation, be advised that there is an 'on-season' and 'off-season'.
 Prices are often at the highest between December-April.
 During the remainder of the year, hotels and resorts will often tempt guests with special package deals and such as free nights or reduced rates.
 The late summer hurricane season sees the fewest visitors.
 See Best Times to Visit the Turks and Caicos Islands.

-It's definitely possible to get excellent last-minute deals.
-Some of the airlines which fly from New York and other major cities have promotions with local resorts for last-minute weekend getaway deals.
+It's definitely possible to get excellent last-minute deals, especially on air travel.
+Some of the airlines which fly from New York and other major cities have promotions with local resorts for last-minute weekend getaway deals, to fill seats.